Random neural networks for rough volatility: Numerical results

 \subsubsection{Convergence rate}

 We empirically analyse the error rate in terms of the number of hidden nodes $K$ obtained in Corollary~\ref{cor:convergence}.
-To isolate the dependence on the number of nodes, we consider a single ATM vanilla Call, fix $c=1$, $n_{\mathrm{MC}}=50,000$, $\sigma=0.1$ and vary $K\in\{10, 100, 1000\}$.
+To isolate the dependence on the number of nodes, we fix the discretisation grid and the number of MC samples.
+We then consider a single ATM vanilla Call, fix $c=1$, $\sigma=0.1$ and vary

+over a set of 10 logarithmically spaced points between 10 and 1000.
 Due to our vectorised implementation of the algorithm, the reservoir basis tensor cannot fit into the random-access memory of a standard laptop for $K \geq 10000$.
-The results are compared to the theoretical price only computed using the Black-Scholes pricing formula.
+The results in Figure~\ref{fig:BSconvergence} are compared to the theoretical price only computed using the Black-Scholes pricing formula.
 The absorption scheme~\eqref{eq:absorption_scheme} is applied.